sendgrid/smtpapi-python/README.rst

 =============
 **The default branch name for this repository has been changed to `main` as of 07/27/2020.**

-All updates to this module is documented in our `CHANGELOG`_.
+All the updates to this module are documented in our `CHANGELOG`_.

 Table of Contents
 =================